Flood threats persist as storms continue to drench the South - WTMJ

 The National Weather Service’s prediction center warned Wednesday morning that flash flooding could also now affect the Central Gulf Coast with storms shifting southeast and rain continuing to soak much of the region.

-The storms have been responsible for at least three deaths and dozens of injuries this week, and more than 242,500 customers were without power from Texas to Maryland early Wednesday, including about 90,000 in Alabama, about 80,900 in Mississippi, about 28,800 in Georgia and about 25,700 in Virginia, according to the website poweroutage.us.
+The storms have been responsible for at least three deaths and dozens of injuries this week, and more than 200,000 customers were without power from Arkansas to Maryland early Wednesday, including about 75,000 in Alabama, about 66,000 in Mississippi, about 13,800 in Georgia and about 25,700 in Virginia, according to the website poweroutage.us.

-Torrential rains near Birmingham, Alabama, on Tuesday, dumped at least 5 inches (13 centimeters) of water as another 2 inches (5 centimeters) were possible before the storm system continued eastward, according to the National Weather Service there.
+Torrential rains near Birmingham, Alabama, on Tuesday, dumped more than 7 inches (17.7 centimeters) of water in a few afternoon hours, causing flooding problems across much of the state’s most populous areas.

-Jefferson County Emergency Management officials in the Birmingham area urged residents to stay off the roads because so many were flooded.
+Emergency Management officials in the area urged residents to stay off roads because so many were flooded, including some downtown.
 In the Birmingham suburb of Homewood, fire department rescuers in a small boat paddled past submerged cars in a parking lot, slowly removing more than a dozen people from the waters surrounding an apartment complex.

-Strong winds blowing behind a line of storms were toppling trees across central Alabama, where soil was saturated with water.
+Strong winds blowing behind a line of storms were toppling trees across central Alabama, where soil was saturated with water, and lightning struck a church in central Alabama, causing extensive damage from a fire.
 The National Weather Service in Birmingham said late Tuesday it planned to send two crews to Greene and Tuscaloosa Counties to assess wind and possible tornado damage from storms that started Sunday.

 Strong winds and heavy rain whipped through Mississippi’s capital city of Jackson late Tuesday while thunder rattled windows.
 The high winds cracked some limbs off trees and sent them onto nearby houses.
 The storms left streets littered with branches and leaves.